 Description/Background

-The main goal with this project is to develop the fnest
+The main goal with this project is to develop the fnest software using the Tcl language.

-, with the purpose to organize and group (but not directly modify) Fossil repositories.
+fnest is a set of scripts, originally written in bash, with the purpose to organize and group (but not directly modify) Fossil repositories.

-Anyhow, after some development, the decision was taken to re-write fnest
+Anyhow, after some development, the decision was taken to re-write fnest in Tcl, for a number of reasons:

 - Tcl is a more powerful programming language than

-when it comes to string processing,
+bashwhen it comes to string processing,

 data structures (arrays/dicts and lists), extending functionalities via packages, etc. - Tcl source code is easy to organize in a tcl package.